-Combing case studies to arrive at a strategy to launch a successful lifestyle brand.
+Combing case studies to arrive at a lifestyle brand marketing strategy that works.

 This is the Part 5 of our Lifestyle Brand Series where we explore how brands become associated with aspirational lifestyles.
 Read Part 1 to understand what is a lifestyle brand, Part 2 to understand Beats by Dre., Part 3 to understand DC Shoes, and Part 4 to understand Arc’teryx.